gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'silent', true/false)`

+Silences or unsilences the entity.

 ### `modify(e, 'gravity', true/false)`

+Toggles gravity for the entity.

 ### `modify(e, 'fire', ticks)`

-Will set mob on fire for `ticks` ticks.
+Will set entity on fire for `ticks` ticks.
 Set to 0 to extinguish.

 ## Entity Events